Chicago Schools with Game Design Programs

 In this program, students develop their drawing, animation and visual design skills.
 Animation topics include game modeling, motion capture, rigging, pipeline and digital sculpting.

-Bachelor of Science in Computer Game Development
+Bachelor of Science in Game Design

-Master of Science in Computer Game Development
+Master of Fine Arts in Game Design

 The computer science and information system division of this college has one undergraduate degree program that can help students learn about digital entertainment system development, digital multimedia and game design.